Arma 3: Prologue

-After a coup d'état and civil war leaves Altis and Stratis destabilized and under an AAF junta, NATO and CSAT deploy separate peacekeeping forces to the country to quell conflict between the AAF and FIA.
-In May 2034, Sergeant Conway and Staff Sergeant Thomas Adams of the United States Army are rerouted from training to assist an AAF unit, but find they have conducted a botched raid on a compound.

-A week later, backlash from the raid prompts the AAF to negotiate a ceasefire with the FIA in the city of Kavala, but talks are hindered when an AAF convoy is reported missing.
-Conway and Adams are sent to locate it and, after a skirmish with an FIA squad, find the convoy destroyed and the soldiers killed.
+After a coup d'état and civil war leaves Altis and Stratis destabilized, NATO and CSAT deploy separate peacekeeping forces to quell conflict between the AAF and FIA.
+In May 2034, U.S. Army Sergeant Conway and Staff Sergeant Thomas Adams are rerouted from training to assist an AAF unit, and find they have conducted a botched raid on a compound.
+A week later, backlash from the raid prompts the AAF to negotiate a ceasefire with the FIA in Kavala, but talks are hindered when an AAF convoy is reported missing.
+Conway and Adams are sent to locate it and, after a skirmish with an FIA squad, they find the convoy destroyed and the soldiers killed.
 They are ordered back to Kavala, where the AAF has repelled an FIA attack but is using excessive force against the defeated rebels.
 Conway rebukes an AAF officer for allowing his men to abuse captives, but Adams and NATO command order him to stand down; after they leave, Adams reveals the officer was Colonel Georgious Akhanteros, the de facto president of Altis.
 Intertitles explain that NATO–Altis relations soon deteriorated to the point that NATO peacekeepers were limited to the military-occupied island of Stratis.

 The East Wind

 Survive

 In July 2035, the NATO peacekeeping operation winds down as their five-year commitment ends.
 As the last remaining NATO peacekeepers, including U.S. Army Corporal Ben Kerry, prepare to leave Stratis, the AAF suddenly attacks them unprovoked, killing several peacekeepers including Adams, Kerry's superior.
-Kerry regroups with the surviving NATO soldiers led by British Royal Navy special forces operators Captain Scott Miller and Lieutenant James, who attempt to gather supplies and communicate with NATO.
-Eventually, Miller claims to have reached NATO command and the survivors attempt to secure a landing zone for NATO reinforcements, but they are defeated by Iranian CSAT reinforcements.
-The survivors attempt to flee to Altis, but their escape boats are attacked by AAF fighter jets, killing most of the survivors and knocking Kerry overboard.
+Kerry regroups with the surviving NATO personnel led by British Royal Navy special forces operators Captain Scott Miller and Lieutenant James, who attempt to gather supplies and communicate with NATO.
+Eventually, Miller claims to have reached NATO command and leads an operation to secure a landing zone for NATO reinforcements, but Iranian CSAT forces defeat them.
+The survivors attempt to flee to Altis, but AAF fighter jets attack their boats, knocking Kerry overboard.

 Adapt

-Kerry regains consciousness on the shores of Altis and is contacted by James, who leads Kerry through a firefight in Kavala to his position.
-They link up with the northern cell of the FIA, led by former government agent Kostas Stavrou, and perform guerilla raids against the AAF and CSAT to supply themselves as their arms dealer, Nikos Panagopoulous, is missing.
-The FIA eventually rescues Nikos from an AAF camp on Stratis, where he has learned NATO will invade Altis.
-The FIA attacks the AAF to support the invasion, but NATO mistakes the FIA for hostiles and fires on them before Kerry rescues an allied pilot and communicates with the landing force, resolving the confusion.
+Kerry awakens on the shore of Altis and is contacted by James, who leads Kerry through a firefight in Kavala to his position.
+They link up with the FIA's northern cell, led by former government agent Kostas Stavrou, and perform guerilla raids against the AAF and CSAT to supply themselves as their arms dealer, Nikos Panagopoulous, has gone missing.
+The FIA eventually rescues Nikos from an AAF camp on Stratis, where he has learned that NATO plans to invade Altis.
+The FIA attacks the AAF to support the invasion, but NATO mistakes the FIA for hostiles and fires on them until Kerry rescues an allied pilot and alerts the landing force, resolving the confusion.
 Now back with NATO, Kerry inquires about Miller, but NATO commander Colonel David Armstrong informs Kerry that no such man exists, and that the British contingent had left the peacekeeping operation months prior.